openfluke/loom/examples/README.md

 This is experimental territory that most frameworks don't explore.
 If you discover new patterns or use cases, please share them!

+**The key insights:**

-**The key insight:** Softmax is not just for output - it's a powerful tool for routing, attention, and multi-agent coordination anywhere in your network! 🚀
+1. **Softmax is not just for output** - It's a powerful tool for routing, attention, and multi-agent coordination anywhere in your network!
+2. **Grid Softmax IS Mixture of Experts** - You built a native MoE system simpler than any other framework!
+3. **Multi-agent AI = Special case of MoE** - Game AI and large language models use the same underlying architecture!

+**LOOM's superpower:** Making advanced architectures (MoE, multi-agent, hierarchical) trivially easy through first-class softmax layers! 🚀

+---

+**Want to blow your mind?** Run `moe_demo.go` and realize you've been using Mixture of Experts this whole time! 🤯